invertase/react-native-firebase/docs/messaging/usage/ios-setup.md

 description: iOS requires additional configuration steps to be completed before you can receive messages.
 ---

-Integrating the Cloud Messaging module on iOS devices requires additional setup before you devices receive messages.
+Integrating the Cloud Messaging module on iOS devices requires additional setup before your devices receive messages.
-There are also a number of prerequisites which are required to be able to enable messaging:
+There are also a number of prerequisites which are required to enable messaging:

 - You must have an active [Apple Developer Account](https://developer.apple.com/membercenter/index.action).
 - You must have a physical iOS device to receive messages.